General Settings Screen

 Download File

-The Download File option opens the Save Configuration dialog, which allows users to download the current system configuration to the local machine.
+The Download File option opens the Save Configuration dialog, where users can download the current system configuration to the local machine.

 Save Configuration